-This course is a study of hormonal agents, autonomic drugs, anesthetics, analgesics, anti-infective agents, antibiotics, hypnotics, cardiac drugs, vitamins, renal drugs and topical agents as well as the principles of pharmacokinetics, chemotherapy and toxicology.
-Both oral and intravenous modes of delivery are discussed.
-The basis of therapeutic and adverse effects of each class of drug will be discussed by system.
-The modification of drug action and adverse effects will also be discussed.
-It will examine the application of drugs for the treatment of respiratory, cardiovascular, endocrine, gastrointestinal and infectious diseases.
-Pre-requisites: MPA501, MPA523
+This course is a study of hormonal agents, autonomic drugs, anesthetics, analgesics, anti-infective agents, antibiotics, hypnotics, cardiac drugs, vitamins, renal drugs and topical agents as well as the

 Fundamentals of Clinical Medicine and Surgery II

 This course is a continuation of Fundamentals of Clinical Medicine and Surgery.
 This course will provide the student with a background in epidemiology, etiology, pathophysiology, clinical presentation, diagnosis, and treatment of clinical disorders that are commonly encountered in the clinical practice setting, as well as frequently assessed on the Physician Assistant National Certification Exam (PANCE).
 Students will learn through in-class lectures, case studies, textbook readings, and supplemental material provided by the instructors.
 Topics covered include: Hematology, Cardiology, Pulmonology, and Gastrointestinal disorders & Nutrition.
 Pre-requisites: MPA501, MPA510, MPA511, MPA513, MPA524